lebr0nli/DcardAdblock/README.md

 ## Outro

-I'm a newbie, so this tweak may has some bugs.
+I'm a newbie, so this tweak may have some bugs.

 Feel free to issue and pr!